dart-lang/site-www/src/language/enum.md

   in the beginning of the declaration, and there must be at least one instance declared.

-Methods in an enhanced enum can use `this` to reference the value of the enum.
+Instance methods in an enhanced enum can use `this` to reference the current enum value.

 Here is an example that declares an enhanced enum with multiple instances, instance variables,